projg2/python-guide/distutils.rst

 of ``PYTHONPATH`` (just like a true venv).
 It should cover the few extreme cases.

-If neither of the two works, you may try forcing the legacy layout via ``--via-home``.
-However, if you need to do that, please report a bug for the eclass, so that we can look for a better solution looking forward.
-This layout is planned on being removed in EAPI 8.

-The home directory layout historically used to be necessary to fix problems with some packages.
+In EAPIs prior to 8, an additional legacy ``--via-home`` layout used to be supported.
+It historically used to be necessary to fix problems with some packages.
 However, the underlying issues probably went away along with old versions of Python, and the `removal of site.py hack`_ has broken it for most of the consumers.

 .. code-block:: bash